h5py/h5py/docs/source/low.rst

 component useful in a Python context.
 It provides the most general interface to HDF5, including the vast majority of the C library.

-The definitive documentation for this level is available through docstrings.
-`Auto-generated HTML documentation`__ based on these is available.
 You'll probably also find the `official HDF5 documentation`__ useful as a guide to how the library itself operates.
 In particular, the HDF5 User Guide is an excellent description of each major component.